patriksimek/vm2/README.md

 * `sandbox` - VM's global object.
 * `compiler` - `javascript` (default) or `coffeescript` or custom compiler function.
 The library expects you to have coffee-script pre-installed if the compiler is set to `coffeescript`.

-**IMPORTANT**: Timeout is only effective on code you run through `run`.
+**IMPORTANT**: Timeout is only effective on synchronous code you run through `run`.
 Timeout is NOT effective on any method returned by VM.

 ```javascript
 const {VM} = require('vm2');